-Independence - related systems and tools As a member of the PwC Network, A. F. Ferguson & Co. has access to a number of systems and tools which support PwC member firms and their personnel in executing and complying with our independence policies and procedures.
-These include: - The Central Entity Service ('CES'), which contains information about corporate entities including public interest audit clients and SEC restricted clients and their related securities.
-CES assists in determining the independence restriction status of clients of the member firm and those of other PwC member firms before entering into a new non-audit engagement or business relationship.
-This system also feeds Independence Checkpoint and Authorisation for Services; - 'Independence Checkpoint' which facilitates the pre-clearance of publicly traded securities by all partners and practice managers before acquisition and records their subsequent purchases and disposals.
-Where a PwC member firm wins a new audit client, this system automatically informs those holding securities in that client of the requirement to sell the security where required; - Authorisation for Services ('AFS') which is a global system that facilitates communication between a non-audit services engagement leader and the audit engagement leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, where deemed necessary, and acts as a record of the audit partner's conclusion on the permissibility of the service; and - Global Breaches Reporting System which is designed to be used to report any breaches of external auditor independence regulations (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory which affects an audit relationship in another territory). - A. F. Ferguson & Co. also has a number of Pakistan-specific systems which include: - A rotation tracking system which monitors compliance with A. F. Ferguson & Co.'s audit rotation policies for the firm, engagement leaders, other key audit partners and senior staff involved in an audit; and - A database that records all approved business relationships entered into by A. F. Ferguson & Co.
+Independence -related systems and tools

+As a member of the PwC network, A. F. Ferguson & Co. has access to a number of systems and tools which support PwC member firms and their personnel in executing and complying with our independence policies and procedures.
+These include:

+- The Central Entity Service (CES), which contains information about corporate entities including all PwC audit clients and their related entities (including all public interest audit clients and SEC restricted entities) as well as their related securities.
+CES assists in determining the independence restriction status of clients of the member firm and those of other PwC member firms before entering into a new non-audit service or business relationship.
+This system also feeds Independence Checkpoint and Authorisation for Services; - 'Independence Checkpoint' which facilitates the preclearance of publicly traded securities by all partners and practice managers before acquisition and is used to record their subsequent purchases and disposals.
+Where a PwC member firm wins a new audit client, this system automatically informs those holding securities in that client of the requirement to sell the security where required; - Authorisation for Services (AFS) which is a global system that facilitates communication between a non-audit services engagement leader and the audit engagement leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, where deemed necessary, and acts as a record of the audit partner's conclusion on the permissibility of the service; and - Global Breaches Reporting System which is designed to be used to report any breaches of external auditor independence regulations (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory which affects an audit relationship in another territory).
+All breaches reported are evaluated and addressed in line with the Code.

+A. F. Ferguson & Co. also has a number of Pakistanspecific systems which include:

+- A rotation tracking system which monitors compliance with A. F. Ferguson & Co.'s audit rotation policies for the firm, engagement leaders and other key audit partners involved in an audit; and - A database that records all approved close business relationships entered into by A. F. Ferguson & Co.
 These relationships are reviewed on a six monthly basis to ensure their ongoing permissibility.
-Independence training and confirmations A. F. Ferguson & Co. provides all partners and practice staff with annual or on-going training in independence matters.
-Training typically focuses on milestone training relevant to a change in position or role, changes in policy or external regulation and, as relevant, provision of services.
-Partners and staff receive computer-based training on the firm's independence policy and related topics.
-Additionally, face-to-face training is delivered to members of the practise on an as-needed basis by the firm's independence specialists and risk and quality teams.
-All partners and practise staff are required to complete an annual compliance confirmation, whereby they confirm their compliance with relevant aspects of the member firm's independence policy, including their own personal independence.
-In addition, all partners confirm that all non-audit services and business relationships for which they are responsible comply with policy and that the required processes have been followed in accepting these engagements and relationships.
-These annual confirmations are supplemented by periodic and ad-hoc engagement level confirmations for audit services.